 - Find your value and be confident in your ability to contribute.
 What is something you do very well?

 - Build some options around that “something.”
-What is your network to leverage these options?
+Who is in your network to help build these options into a reality?

 - Know your business.
 Understand the state of the business, the plan, and the vision.